 Koen van den Broek (b.
 1973) is a Belgian artist known for his paintings of pavements, curbs, and desolate street corners that he creates from his own photographs.
 The artist studied at the Royal Academy of Antwerp and the Academy of Visual Arts of Breda in the late 1990s and began his career focused on architecture before turning to painting.
 His paintings often begin with observations, almost meditations, on architectural features of urban environments.

-To Van den Broek, architecture begins on the ground, literally with him looking down and photographing what he sees.
-This notion is evident in his work, which is full of sprawling pavement cracks and bright yellow sidewalk curbs.
-“The first architecture is the street,” says Van den Broek for whom the cracks in a street resemble the works of Franz Kline, and yellow curbs call to mind the work of Donald Judd.
+To Van den Broek, architecture begins on the ground, whereupon he simply looks down and photographs what he sees.
+This process is evident in his work, which is full of sprawling pavement cracks and bright yellow sidewalk curbs.
+“The first architecture is the street,” says Van den Broek, for whom the cracks in a street resemble the works of Franz Kline, and yellow curbs call to mind sculptures by Donald Judd.
 “If you look out the window at night, it’s a black square and you think of Malevich,” he says.
 “It’s nothing that I’ve invented.”

 In an essay featured in the 2007 publication Koen van den Broek, Angle: Museum of Modern Art, Antwerp curator Dieter Roelstraete writes: